MichaelCurrin/history-report/README.md

 ### Prepare input file

-Download an archive file of your Chrome data includine history (and possibly any other data you want) from [Google Takeout](https://takeout.google.com/settings/takeout).
+Login to your Google account in the browser, go to [Google Takeout](https://takeout.google.com/settings/takeout), then download an archive file of your data with at least history ticked.
+Select `.tgz` format for Linux or `.zip` format for Mac OS-X.

+Find the file in default download directory.

 ```bash
 cd ~/Downloads